 - a) Do you agree with the writer that life in the olden days was good?
+Give four reasons to support your answer (4 marks) - b) Describe three differences between dating in the olden days and modern-day dating?

+(6 marks)

-Give FOUR reasons to support your answer. - (4 Marks) (6 Marks) - b) Describe THREE differences between dating in the olden days and modern-day dating? - (4 Marks) - c) Expound on how ladies try to get the attraction of boys in the competitive dating world?d) From the passage justify why it is difficult for a hard-working village man to get a wife? - (4 Marks)
+- c) Expound on how ladies try to get the attraction of boys in the competitive dating world?
+(4 marks)

+- d) From the passage justify why it is difficult for a hard-working village man to get a wife?
+(4 marks)

-e) Give the meaning of the following expressions as used in the passage.
+- e) Give the meaning of the following expressions as used in the passage

-(5 Marks)

-- i.
-Having made his mark on her.
+- i) Having made his mark on her.

-- ii. she looks slutty.
+- ii) she looks slutty.

-- iii. the girl would play coy.
+- iii) the girl would play coy.

-- iv.
-Dubious.
+- iv) Dubious.

-- v.
-Patronize.
+- v) Patronize.
+(5 marks)

-- f) Using the information provided in the passage, come up with an essay of about 150 words arguing for or against the sentiments provided by the author.
-(7 Marks)
+- f) Using the information provided in the passage, come up with an essay of about 150 words arguing for or against the sentiments provided by the author (7 marks)